spesnova/hubot-cookbook/README.md

 ## ROADMAP

-* Include encrypted data bag in cookbook for test.
 * Using data bag to manage hubot config to options.
  * Support config by node attributes.
 * Using ssh wrapper in git resource to options.